About Bremerton

 Economy & Demographics

 Bremerton's economy is heavily influenced by its maritime heritage and close ties to the U.S. Navy.
 The city's shipbuilding and naval support industries remain significant contributors to the local job market, providing employment for many residents.
 The Port of Bremerton, which operates multiple marinas and industrial facilities, is important in the regional economy.
-Beyond these maritime-focused sectors, Bremerton also boasts a diverse array of businesses, including healthcare providers, technology companies, and a thriving downtown retail and dining district.
+Beyond these maritime-focused sectors, Bremerton also boasts a range of businesses, including healthcare providers, technology companies, and a thriving downtown retail and dining district.

 Elections & Voter Records